-- 1. U. T. Health Science Center Houston: Approval of Patent License, Sponsored Research, and Stock Purchase Agreements with SonoLife, Inc. (SonoLife), Campbell, California; Acceptance of Equity in SonoLife, Inc. by the U. T. System; and Authorization for Dr. Jonathan Ophir to Accept Equity in and Serve on Scientific Advisory Board of SonoLife, Inc.--Upon recommendation of the Asset Management Committee, the Board: - a.
-Approved the Patent License Agreement, Sponsored Research Agreement, and Stock Purchase Agreement between the U. T. Board of Regents, for and on behalf of The University of Texas Health Science Center at Houston, and SonoLife, Inc. (SonoLife), Campbell, California, as set out on Pages 181 206 - b.
-Approved the acceptance of equity in SonoLife, Inc. by The University of Texas System, for and on behalf of the U. T. Health Science Center - Houston, as partial consideration for the Patent License Agreement - c.
-Authorized the acceptance of equity in and service as Chairman of the Scientific Advisory Board of SonoLife, Inc. by Dr. Jonathan Ophir, Professor in the Department of Radiology at the U. T. Medical School Houston of the U. T. Health Science Center Houston.
+- Approve the Patent License Agreement, Sponsored Research Agreement, and Stock Purchase Agreement between the U. T. Board of Regents, for and on behalf of the U. T. Health Science Center - Houston, and Sonolife, Inc., Campbell, California, as set out on Pages AMC 47 - 72 - b.
+Approve the acceptance of equity in SonoLife, Inc. by the U. T. System, for and on behalf of the U. T. Health Science Center - Houston, as partial consideration for the Patent License Agreement - c.
+Approve the acceptance of equity in and service as Chairman of the Scientific Advisory Board of SonoLife, Inc. by Jonathan Ophir, Ph.D., Professor in the Department of Radiology at the U. T. Medical School - Houston of the U. T. Health Science Center - Houston.

-Dr. Jonathan Ophir has developed computer hardware, software, and associated methods for ultrasound that are useful in medical imaging applications, industrial applications for the quality grading of meat, and in nonimaging medical applications.
-SonoLife, Inc. is a Texas corporation formed for the purpose of commercializing Dr. Ophir's technology in other than medical diagnostic and therapeutic imaging.
+Dr. Jonathan Ophir has developed computer hardware, software, and associated methods for ultrasound that are useful in medical imaging applications, industrial applications for the quality grading of meat, and in non-imaging medical applications.
+SonoLife, Inc. (SonoLife) is a Texas corporation formed for the purpose of commercializing Dr. Ophir's technology in other than medical diagnostic and therapeutic imaging.
 Under the Patent License Agreement, SonoLife is granted a royalty-bearing, exclusive, worldwide license to make, have made, use, or sell the ultrasound technology for the quality grading of meat with an option for non-imaging medical applications.
-SonoLife will pay the U. T. Health Science Center - Houston four percent (4%) of gross revenues plus one half of consideration received by SonoLife from sublicensees.
+SonoLife will pay the U. T. Health Science Center -Houston four percent (4%) of gross revenues plus one half of consideration received by SonoLife from sublicensees.

-SonoLife will issue shares of its common stock in the amounts of 15,000 shares to the U. T. Health Science Center - Houston and 25,000 shares to Dr. Ophir.
+In addition, SonoLife will issue shares of its common stock in the amounts of 15,000 shares to the U. T. Health Science Center - Houston and 25,000 shares to Dr. Ophir.
 Thus U. T. Health Science Center - Houston will own fifteen percent (15%) and Dr. Ophir will own twenty-five percent (25%) of stock initially issued by SonoLife.
-The Stock Purchase Agreement places certain restrictions on the disposition of the shares and sets forth rights of the U. T. Health Science Center - Houston as a shareholder.
+The Stock Purchase Agreement places certain restrictions on the disposition of the shares and sets forth rights of the U. T. Health Science Center -Houston as a shareholder.
 Dr. Ophir will serve as Chairman of the Scientific Advisory Board of SonoLife.